| |

 preferably vacuum packaged, prevent moister from entering the resins

+and provide for an almost unlimited shelf life.
 Dry shellac reacts with itself when exposed to moister, forming

 polymers that are insoluble in alcohol.
 Shellacs that have been